How to Find Out What Credit Cards You May Qualify For

 If you don’t pre-qualify for the card you want, there are steps you can take to help build your credit and improve your chances of pre-qualifying in the future.

-- Focus on responsible credit management: If you already have credit cards or other loans that are reported to the credit bureaus, practice responsible debt management.
+• Focus on responsible credit management: If you already have credit cards or other loans that are reported to the credit bureaus, practice responsible debt management.
 That means making payments on time and as agreed.
-Building a history of timely payments indicates a responsible borrower.
+Building a history of timely payments could help show lenders that you’re a responsible borrower.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.